ChengchenZhao/MethylTransition/README.md

 MethylCalculation(original_classes, u, d, p, cell_cycle = 1)
 ```
 - **original_classes** - The original methylation classes
-- **u** - The paramater that describing the methylation probablity on CpG site
+- **u** - The parameter that describing the methylation probability on CpG site
-- **d** - The paramater that describing the de-methylation probablity on 5mCpG site
+- **d** - The parameter that describing the de-methylation probability on 5mCpG site
-- **p** - The paramater that describing the methylation probablity on semi-CpG site
+- **p** - The parameter that describing the methylation probability on semi-CpG site
 - **cell_cycle** - The cell cycle times

 Next is a simple example.